2 min read

 Put Your Plan Into Writing

 First and foremost, have a standard operating procedure to put into action when things go sideways.
 For example, in early 2020, many organizations didn’t have any kind of security plan in place, let alone a remote work security plan.
-They had to make it up as they went along, which compounded the challenges they were already experiencing and left them vulnerable to cyber attacks targeting work from home personnel.
+They had to make it up as they went along, which compounded the challenges they were already experiencing and left them vulnerable to cyber attacks targeting work-from-home personnel.

-Managed Services Providers (MSPs) and IT consultants are experienced with developing business continuity and incident response plans for organizations.This plan should include a cybersecurity protocol, what number they should call for 24/7 support, how to identify suspicious emails, guidance on what constitutes an emergency and, of course, who to contact in an emergency
+Managed Services Providers (MSPs) and IT consultants are experienced in developing business continuity and incident response plans for organizations.
+This plan should include a cybersecurity protocol, what number they should call for 24/7 support, how to identify suspicious emails, guidance on what constitutes an emergency, and, of course, who to contact in an emergency

 More than that, the plan should outline exactly what needs to happen when disaster strikes.
 Pandemic?
 Here’s how we operate.
 Fire?
 Here’s what you need to know.
 Power failure?
 Call this number immediately.
 The list goes on, and it can be pretty extensive.